fablestudio/thistle-gulch/README.md

 <img width="400px" src="docs/images/thistle-gulch-logo-and-background.jpg" alt="thistle gulch logo" title="Thistle Gulch Logo">

+⚠️ NOTE: To use this repo, you need access to the Thistle-Gulch Runtime as well.
+[Apply for Beta Access on our Website](https://blog.fabledev.com/blog/beta-application-for-thistle-gulch-now-open).

 ## About
 This project consists of two parts that work together: The [Thistle Gulch Simulation](https://fablestudio.itch.io/thistle-gulch) running in a 3D game engine we call a "Runtime" and a python bridge (referred to simply as the "Bridge" from here